Writing converters¶

 If your converter targets CRD kinds (replacing a K8s controller), see Writing providers for additional patterns (synthetic resources, network alias registration, cross-converter dependencies).
 For Ingress-specific reverse proxy backends, see Writing ingress providers.

-Services from non-Provider converters are discarded
+Services from non-Provider converters are silently dropped

 The contract¶